 The whole empire was networked by an efficient system of Roman roads.
 Therefore, the trident of Roman roads, the Pax Romana and the Koine Greek played a critical role in the wide dispersal of the Gospel.
 Eventually after Constantine, Christianity graduated from a persecuted faith to a State religion!

 In Israel the Jews, however, resented Roman presence.
 There were groups such as the Zealots and Sicarii who wanted to overthrow foreign rule on their homeland.
-These Jewish nationalists captured the fortress of Masada in 66 AD from the Romans (the fortress was originally built by King Herod to protect himself against Cleopatra).
+These Jewish nationalists captured the fortress of Masada in 66 AD from the Romans (the fortress was originally built by King Herod to protect himself against Cleopatra's invasion from Egypt).
 In order to stop this uprising revolt, Vespasian, the emperor led an assault on Israel and the Qumran Community was razed in 68 AD.
 The people of Qumran managed to hide all their precious scrolls, sealed tight in ceremonial jars, in the desert caves (these were accidentally discovered in 1947).
 In 70 AD, Jerusalem was utterly devastated and the Temple destroyed, by General Titus.
 And in 73 AD the Jewish stronghold at the fortress of Masada, lay under siege.
 When Romans overpowered they discovered that they, along with their families, committed suicide rather than surrender to the Romans.
 Of the 900 people present there only 2 women and 5 children survived.
 The last of the Jewish resistance, the Bar Kokhba revolt (132-136 AD), and the sad story at the Cave of Horrors (Nahal Hever), resulted in an extensive depopulation of Judean Jewish communities.
 Despite easing persecution of Jews following Hadrian's death in 138 AD, the Romans barred Jews from Jerusalem, except for attendance in Tisha B'Av.
 According to Cassius Dio's Roman History, 580,000 Jewish civilians were massacred, and those who survived were sold into slavery.
 The Jews were now a displaced people, scattered permanently, away from their own homeland.

 Byzantine Period (313-638 AD):